-A function is a block of code that we name that performs a specific task.
+A function is a block of code to which we give a name that performs a specific task.
 They are a fundamental tool for structuring and reusing code in modern programming.

-Functions allow code reuse, modularization, and structuring in a more manageable way.
+Functions allow you to reuse code, modularize it, and structure it in a more manageable way.
 A good definition of functions is key to writing clean and maintainable code.

 To explain what a function is, it is often said as an example that it is a “machine” where “things go in” and “things come out.”

 For example, suppose you want to calculate the square root of a number.
-Imagine that every time you had to calculate a square root, you had to write the code (which I can tell you, is not short)!
+Imagine if every time you had to do a square root you had to write the code (which, I’m telling you, is not short).
 It would be crazy!

 var raiz = raiz_cuadrada(25)